 Now you only need 1 year after a bankruptcy to get a FHA mortgage refinance.
 Did you know that HUD enable borrowers the ability to buyout their Chapter 13 Bankruptcy if they can document a timely payment period for the BK?
 The other FHA refinance requirement is that the borrower has had the Chapter 13 bankruptcy for at least 1 year.
-Refinance with bad credit now while the programs are still available.
+Now you can refinance with bad credit scores while the programs are still available.
 FHA is a smart choice for refinancing because they allow borrowers in a BK to be rewarded with a lower fixed rate mortgage by simply showing our mortgage lenders that you have made the bankruptcy payments on time in the last twelve months.
 FHA ensures homeowners the ability to refinance a Chapter 13 bankruptcy by offering fixed rate solutions that produce better results that include lower housing payments.

 Get More info from FHA Experts who

 In addition to helping bad credit borrowers reestablish their credit quicker.
 Today's FHA mortgage rates are very competitive interest rate that are typically 2-4% lower than the available subprime mortgages in the current financing market.
 Maintaining a good payment history for your bankruptcy or mortgage is a must for FHA refinancing eligibility.
 The fact remains that government standards and guidelines change frequently, so take a few minutes and find out if you are eligible for a competitive mortgage insured by the Federal Housing Administration.

 Homeowners in a Bankruptcy may still be eligible for a fixed rate refinance that saves them money!